Well, I’ve gone and done it again! I’ve redesigned my blog for the fourth time in just over a year.

 I know, I know, I said I like simple!
 But that doesn’t mean it has to be dull!
-I love bright colours and intricate headers, but I think it’s important to just pick two or three complimentary colours and stick with those so it doesn’t look too over the top.
+I love bright colours and intricate headers, but I think it’s important to just pick two or three complementary colours and stick with those so it doesn’t look too over the top.

 - …has great pictures and graphics

 This is something I personally need to work on!
 I have seen blogs though with absolutely beautiful photography and amazing graphics, and it definitely makes me want to keep clicking, even if it is just to gawp enviously at all the incredible imagery.
 I like it as well when graphics are in keeping with the overall blog theme.
-I’m currently in the process of redoing all my blog graphics so that they are in keeping with my new design, but it’s proving time consuming.
+I’m currently in the process of redoing all my blog graphics so that they are in keeping with my new design, but it’s proving time-consuming.
 I’m loving the cute typewriter clipart I’m using for it though (also seen in my new header!), which I got off Etsy!

 - …is cohesive